mgutz/dat/README.md

     Cache("", 365 * 24 *  time.Hour, false).
     QueryJSON()

-// If EnableInterpolation is not enabled, precompute the key to avoid
+// In general, use known unique IDs to avoid the computation cost
-// the checksum calculation.
-In general, use unique IDs where
+// of the checksum key.
-// possible to avoid unnecessary computation. key = "user" + user.UserName
+key = "user" + user.UserName
 b, err := DB.
     SQL(`SELECT * FROM users WHERE user_name = $1`, user).